This sharbing guide explains how to start shop arbing. Including betting odds, placing bets and useful shop arb betting tips.

-Your sharbing journey will start with rouding up the paper coupons from the major betting shop outlets – Betfred, Coral, Ladbrokes, Paddy Power and William Hill.
+Your sharbing journey starts with collecting paper coupons from betting shops.
+Visit your local Betfred, Coral, Ladbrokes, Paddy Power and William Hill.
 Also, check for an independent betting shop – well worth a visit.

 The main focus of sharbing is on football match odds.
-The betting shops release printed coupons throughout the week:
+Betting shops release printed coupons throughout the week:

-You need to manually compare the coupon prices to the exchange lay odds.
-Coupon odds are displayed in fractions.
-To convert from fractional to decimal take the first number of the fraction and divide by the second number, then add 1.
+How do you convert from fractional to decimal odds?
+Take the first number of the fraction and divide by the second number, then add 1.

 This is a key part of sharbing and will soon become second nature.

-If you’ve never been in a betting shop before, simply pick up a coupon (such as “Weekend Quickslip”) and fill in the relevant sections:
+If you’ve never visited a betting shop before.
+Then, pick up a coupon (such as “Weekend Quickslip”) and fill in the relevant sections.

-On football coupons, the home team is always displayed first in the traditional 1×2 format.
+The home team is first on football coupons (left-hand side) in the traditional 1×2 format.

 How to lay sharbs